zeus-12/fmhy/README.md

 - highlight the searched word in /lsearch
 - on clicking the wiki link in /lsearch => upon redirecting to that page, highlight the searched word
 - add sitemap, all that good seo stuff
+- toc stops working once u click on any of the toc links